holidayextras/culture/pest-control-process.md

   * Use type of `bug`.
 * Bugs will be completed during normal sprint work by pods like all other work.

-## Working Group
+## Delegation meeting

-A member of each pod is encouraged to attend to assist in the assignment of bugs and contribute to improving this process.
+A member of each pod is encouraged to attend to assist in the assignment of bugs.

 * Chaired by developer on rotation.
+* Occurs before start of sprints.
 * Triage current bugs.
 * Assign bugs to pod backlogs.

+## Working Group

+A member of each pod is encouraged to attend to contribute to improving this process.

+* Chaired by developer on rotation.
+* Occurs every 4 weeks.
 * What’s happened since last time?
   * Monitor progress of bug completion.
   * Recurring themes.